Kamahl19/react-starter/README.md

 ## Analysing JS bundle

-Project comes with the `source-map-explorer` which analyze and debug JS bundle.
-To use it just run `yarn analyze`
+Project comes with the `source-map-explorer` which analyzes the production JS bundle.
+To use it just run `yarn build` and then `yarn analyze` for the `/src` code or `yarn analyze-deps` for the 3rd party dependencies bundle.

 ## Updating dependencies

 Project comes with the default [Renovate](https://renovatebot.com) config `renovate.json`.
 It takes care of automated dependency updates and it's free of charge for open-source projects.
 More about how to [configure here](https://renovatebot.com/docs).

+## More Docs & Guides

+This project is built on top of `create-react-app` with many [more usefull guides](https://facebook.github.io/create-react-app/docs/getting-started).